 Before writing the letter, it is best to ask a Human Resources department to warn the employee verbally so that it does not happen again or disciplinary action will be taken.
 For a record of the warning, a letter should be written and signed by the employee and attached to the employee’s file.

 The purpose of this letter is to warn the employee to stop being absent without notice and to explain how the employee’s misconduct affects the company and the rest of the workers.

 What should an Absence Warning Note include?

-The letter will notify the employee of his or her absence, so it is a good idea to detail the e-mail in the subject line briefly.
+The letter will notify the employee of their absence, so it is a good idea to briefly detail the e-mail in the subject line.
 At the beginning of the letter, you can enter the employee’s contact information (first and last name).
-Next, a cordial greeting, and then comments that it refers to a warning e-mail for absence from work, so he does not do it again.
+Next, a cordial greeting, and then comments that it refers to a warning e-mail for absence from work, so they do not do it again.

 In another section, list the consequences that their repeated absences could have in the future (sanction or dismissal).
-Finally, you can ask the employee to confirm attendance at a meeting to discuss his or her behavior.
+Finally, you can ask the employee to confirm attendance at a meeting to discuss their behavior.
 In summary, the letter should contain the following sections: